 All Head of School matters should be sent to IRHOS@st-andrews.ac.uk.

-Anthony F Lang, Jr holds a Chair in International Political Theory in the School of International Relations at the University of St Andrews and is Director of the Centre for Global Constitutionalism.
+Anthony F Lang, Jr holds a Chair in International Political Theory in the School of International Relations at the University of St Andrews where he founded the Centre for Global Constitutionalism.
 He received his PhD in political science from Johns Hopkins University in 1996.
 He was an assistant professor of political science at the American University in Cairo, Egypt from 1996-2000.
 From 2000-2003, he served as a programme officer at the Carnegie Council for Ethics and International Affairs, where he directed programmes on ethics and the use of force, religion and US foreign policy, and ethics in higher education.
 He has served as president of the International Ethics section of the International Studies Association (2003-2004), programme chair of the Human Rights Section of ISA (2006-2008), and Chair of the International Ethics section Book Prize Committee (2009-2011).
-He is currently one of the co-editors of the journal, Global Constitutionalism, and serves on the editorial boards of the Journal of International Political Theory and Ethics & International Affairs.
+He currently serves as the Chair of the Academic Freedom Committee of the International Studies Association.
+He serves on the editorial boards of Global Constitutionalism, Journal of International Political Theory and Ethics & International Affairs.
 He is also commissioning editor of the new series, Global Ethics from Routledge Publishers.

 Keywords: International Political Theory; Global Constitutionalism; International Ethics, International Law; International Organizations; Middle East Politics and Law; and the Just War Tradition